 Luxury brand sustainability

-Environmental and ethical concerns should not only be associated with cheaper brands, but luxury items are also tossed away as fashions change and have also been known to be unethical in their production.
-Luxury brands currently use far more animal-based materials including fur and leather.
-However, luxury brands are now also competing in the race to show consumers and regulators their commitment to reducing their environmental and social impact.
+The production of clothing from luxury brands also contains ethical concerns.
+As an industry they currently use far more animal-based materials including fur and leather.
+That being said, several luxury brands are now competing in the race to show consumers and regulators their commitment to reducing their environmental and social impact.

-You can do your part to help- if everyone follows the guidelines laid out above, then companies without these goals on their radar will fall behind and either go bankrupt or will be forced to produce sustainably.
+You can do your part to help- if everyone follows the guidelines laid out above, then companies without these goals on their radar will fall behind.
 Until companies are fully sustainable, they are not doing enough.

-If you are looking to promote your sustainable fashion brand or would like some recognition for the work you’re doing, do not hesitate to contact our award-winning PR team today!
+If you are looking to promote your sustainable fashion brand or would like some recognition for the work you’re doing, please get in touch with our award-winning PR team today.